GalaChain/sdk/docs/chaincode-deployment.md

 2. Build and publish chaincode Docker image.

-3. Deploy the chaincode to testnet or mainnet:
+3. Deploy the chaincode to testnet or sandbox:
    ```
    galachain [test-]deploy <image-tag>
    ```